RotorHazard/RotorHazard/doc/User Guide.md

 This page allows changing the timer's optional settings and event setup.

-#### Profiles
-Profiles contain settings for various circumstances or environments, such as outdoor and indoor areas.
-Settings saved into the profile are frequencies and node tuning values.
-Changing this list immediately activates the selected profile.
-Other settings that you adjust will be saved to the currently active profile.

 #### Frequency Setup
 Choose a preset or manually select frequencies for each node.
 Arbitrary frequency selection is possible, as is disabling a node.
 The IMD score for currently selected frequencies is calculated and displayed at the bottom of the panel.

+Profiles contain frequencies and node tuning values.
+Changing this list immediately activates the selected profile, and changing current frequencies and node tuning immediately saves to the profile.

 #### Sensor Tuning
 See [doc/Tuning Parameters.md](Tuning%20Parameters.md) for a detailed description and tuning guide.